yihect/tcvim/readme.txt

 4.1, installing cscope maps for vim
 4.2, installing vim linux coding style for vim
 4.3, installing NERDTree for vim
+4.4, installing tagbar for vim
-4.4, installing vimwiki for vim
+4.5, installing vimwiki for vim
-4.5, installing hexmod plugin for vim
+4.6, installing hexmod plugin for vim
-4.6, installing drawit plugin for vim
+4.7, installing drawit plugin for vim

 =========================================
 == CONTENT